strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==

+= .2.1 =
+* Added code to set status of last level to "active" explicitly after checkout.
+Makes this addon compatible with PMPro v1.8+

 = .2 =
 * Commented out $pmprogl_gift_levels example.
 Should be put into a custom plugin or the active theme's functions.php.